solana-labs/solana/docs/src/wallet/ledger-live.md

 ##Install the Solana App on your Nano S
  - Open Ledger Live
+ - Currently Ledger Live needs to be in "Developer Mode" (Settings > Experimental > Developer Mode) to see our app.
- - Go to Manager in the app and find "Solana (SOL)" in the App Catalog and click Install
+ - Go to Manager in the app and find "Solana" in the App Catalog and click Install
    - Make sure your device is plugged in via USB and is unlocked with its PIN
  - You may be prompted on the Nano S to confirm the install of Solana App